mythril-forge/vanilla-spells/spells/level-3/clairvoyance.md

 You can use the chosen sense through the sensor as if you were in its space.
 As your action, you can switch between seeing and hearing.

-A creature that can see the sensor (such as a creature benefiting from [*see invisibility*](./see-invisibility) or truesight) sees a luminous, intangible orb about the size of your fist.
+A creature that can see the sensor (such as a creature benefiting from [*see invisibility*][link] or truesight) sees a luminous, intangible orb about the size of your fist.

 ---